 - 1. Orientation: The student extern will receive an orientation to the placement, including a discussion of office procedures, confidentiality, and other ethical obligations, an overview of the work and the expectations for the extern, and a discussion of the extern's professional and personal goals. - 2.
 A single primary supervisor: The extern will have a single primary supervisor, who is a licensed attorney employed by the placement.
 In the event of the supervisor's extended absence, another supervisor will be assigned. - 3.
 Designated workspace: The extern will have a designated workspace in the same location as the supervisor and access to the tools (e.g. desk, telephone, and computer) and support needed to complete assignments.
 Absent extraordinary circumstances, externs may not work remotely. - 4.
 In person: Legal Externships for credit are expected to be completed in person.
-If there is the possibility that your externship will be partially remote, prior approval must be obtained. - 5.
+If there is the possibility that your externship will be partially remote, prior approval must be obtained from Professor Ross. - 5.
 Skills development: The extern will be engaged in a substantial lawyering experience that includes multiple opportunities for performance, feedback, and self-evaluation. - 6.
 Assignments: The extern will be assigned work that is similar to that of a law clerk or entry-level staff attorney, including exposure to a broad range of lawyering skills.
 Assignments may include drafting documents and pleadings, researching and writing memoranda, interviewing clients and witnesses, and attending or observing meetings, conferences, negotiations, and court, legislative, or administrative proceedings.

 - 7. Limiting administrative work: The extern will be given substantive assignments and will not be asked to undertake significant amounts of administrative work. - 8.
 Regular supervision meetings: The supervisor and the extern will meet at least once per week to discuss the extern's assignments and experiences.
 The supervisor and extern also will meet at the midpoint and the end of the semester to discuss the extern's overall performance and evaluate the extern's progress in achieving his or her goals. - 9.
 Assignments and feedback: The extern will be given clear deadlines for assignments and guidance on managing the workload.
 The extern will be provided regular, specific, individualized, timely feedback on each assignment. - 10.
-No compensation: The extern will not receive compensation for her or his work, except for reimbursement of reasonable out-of-pocket expenses related to the externship. - 11.
-Fee-generating matters: Where the extern is assigned work on feegenerating matters, the extern's time will not be billed, and the work assigned will further the extern's legal education. - 12.
 Mid-semester and final evaluations: Both at the mid-point and at the end of the semester, the supervisor will complete a form evaluating the extern's work and return the form to the law school.
-A fillable pdf document or a link to an online form will be emailed to the supervisor for completion at the relevant times. - 13.
+A fillable pdf document or a link to an online form will be emailed to the supervisor for completion at the relevant times. - 11.
 Site visit: The supervisor will participate in a brief site visit upon request.